A Bearable Darkness of Being: A Short Story

 Bonus: FREE Downloadable Ebook!

-124 0
+1.9k 0

-I had this idea bouncing around in my head for quite some time before I finally penned it for my dark fiction collection Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption—which comprises 8 short stories, 3 novellas, and a short novel—and it quite unexpectedly became one of my favorite stories in the book, exuding a sort of mysterious “Twilight Zone” atmosphere that I really like—quite different from much of my other work.
+I had this idea bouncing around in my head for quite some time before I finally penned it for my dark fiction collection Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption—which comprises 8 short stories, 3 novellas, and a short novel—and it quite unexpectedly became one of my favorite stories in the book, exuding a sort of mysterious “Twilight Zone” atmosphere that I really like—somewhat different from much of my other work.

 I hope y’all enjoy reading it as much as I enjoyed writing it!